Retirement insights

-With the passage of SECURE 2.0, new in-plan emergency savings solutions are on the horizon.
+The passage of SECURE 2.0 brought new in-plan emergency savings solutions.
 What have the past five years of research taught us about the connection between short-term and long-term financial security?
 And how can 401(k) plans benefit from lessons learned?

 It was the shot heard round the financial security world.
 In 2017, a Federal Reserve report found that four in 10 Americans couldn’t cover an unexpected $400 expense.1 (Fig. 1) In the years that followed, several organizations – including BlackRock’s Emergency Savings Initiative – mobilized to identify the tools and opportunities people need to be able to set aside money for the future.